 Abstract.
 A hierarchy of convex relaxations for semialgebraic problems is introduced.
-For questions reducible to a finite number of polynomial equalities and inequalities, it is shown how to construct a complete family of polynomially sized semidefinite programming conditions that prove infeasibility.
+For questions reducible to a finite number of polynomial equalities and inequalities, it is shown how to construct polynomialtime checkable conditions that prove infeasibility.
 The main tools employed are a semidefinite programming formulation of the sum of squares decomposition for multivariate polynomials, and some results from real algebraic geometry.
 The techniques provide a constructive approach for finding bounded degree solutions to the Positivstellensatz, and are illustrated with examples from diverse application fields.

-Key words. semidefinite programming - convex optimization - sums of squares - polynomial equations - real algebraic geometry
+Key words.
+Semidefinite programming - convex optimization - sums of squares - polynomial equations - real algebraic geometry.